Cyclic Control Seize Results in Helicopter Crash Lawsuit

 Enhanced Air Ambulance Safety Measures

 Slack Davis Sanger represented the family of a deceased passenger, and the case resulted in two favorable verdicts.
 The plaintiffs alleged that the hospital and medical center were liable for negligently hiring the helicopter contractor.
 After the retrial, again a record verdict for the deceased passenger’s family, the hospital appealed.
 The appellate court stated, “We expressly adopt Section 411 of the Restatement (Second) of Torts as the law of New Mexico.
 We further conclude that the evidence presented at the second trial in this case was sufficient to establish the elements of Plaintiffs’ claim under Section 411…” Talbott v.
 Roswell Hospital Corp. d/b/a Eastern New Mexico Medical Center, 144 N.M.
 753, 192 P.3d 267 (N.M.
 App.
 2008).
 The ruling greatly enhanced air ambulance safety by ensuring that hospitals scrutinize their helicopter operators to safeguard patients and personnel onboard.
-The decision means that hospitals must partner with the air ambulance companies to develop and enforce safety processes.
+The decision means that hospitals must be a partner with the air ambulance companies on developing and enforcing safety processes.

 Mike Slack has been practicing law for over 36 years and has litigated hundreds of lawsuits.
 His experience as a licensed pilot and former NASA aerospace engineer gives him unique insight into aviation accident lawsuits.